BFS Algorithm Common Patterns and Code Template

 [5,0,3]]

-Our ultimate goal is to transform the chessboard into this state:
+Our goal is to turn the board into this:

 [[1,2,3],